xrdt/xrdt.github.io/_posts/2019-11-03-things-improve-life.md

 * Make more smart friends in tech / entrepreneurship, esp. people I can meet in person in the Bay Area
 * Discover what I actually want to do with my life
 * Improve my focus
+* Learn how to do a handstand
+* Fully commit to a keto diet.